tasriyan/tasriyan/README.md

 ### When I'm not coding
 🎨 Occasional art projects
 🌱 Gardening (I'd rather be debugging plants than debugging legacy code, I tell you that!)

----

-*If you're dealing with enterprise development challenges, you're in the right place.
-If you're looking for cutting-edge algorithmic wizardry, you might want to keep browsing.*